dmccaffery/numonic/docs/content/commands/userenv/userenv-prepend.md

 # DEFAULTS

 If the separator is not specified, the default will be the colon (:) character.
-For example if a value of 123 is prepended to an existing variable called my_var with a value of abc, then the result will be: my_var=abc:123 by default.
+For example if a value of 123 is pre-pended to an existing variable called my_var with a value of abc, then the result will be: my_var=abc:123 by default.

 # SEE ALSO